Phillips & Cohen associate George Collins combines his skills as a lawyer with his expertise in data analysis to benefit our whistleblower clients.

-Mr. Collins has worked on whistleblower matters involving Medicare and Medicaid claims fraud, pharmaceutical pricing fraud, contract overcharging in military and civilian contexts, software development contracting fraud, illegal high-frequency trading, bid-rigging and kickback schemes.
+Mr. Collins has worked on whistleblower matters involving Medicare and Medicaid fraud, including risk-adjustment fraud by Medicare Advantage plans and pharmaceutical pricing fraud; contract overcharging in military and civilian contexts; software development contracting fraud; illegal high-frequency trading; and bid-rigging and kickback schemes.

 His practice is focused on two types of whistleblower cases: data-centric cases in which large, complex datasets provide primary evidence of fraud, and software-centric cases in which software is either the subject of fraud or used to commit it.
 He is fluent in multiple programming languages and draws on diverse analytical methods (including machine learning, natural language processing and complex systems modeling) to address challenges that arise at all stages of a case.